alexisakira/alexisakira.github.io/_misc/string.md

 ![Counting mains](/assets/images/string_main_count.jpg)

-After counting correctly, cut the string diagonally using the wire cutter. ("Diagonally" is important for reducing the friction when stringing.)
+After correctly counting, cut the string diagonally with the wire cutter. ("Diagonally" is important for reducing the friction when stringing.)

 ![Cutting strings](/assets/images/string_cut.jpg)

 ## Start stringing the mains

 Look carefully at the bottom of the racquet head.
 Usually, there are either 6 or 8 holes at the bottom.
 If there are 6 holes, start stringing from the bottom.
 If there are 8 holes, start stringing from the top.
-(In the picture below, there are 8 holes, so I am starting from the top and hence you see the ends of the main strings at the bottom.)
+(In the picture below, there are 8 holes, so I am starting from the top, and hence you see the ends of the main strings at the bottom.)

 ![Starting mains](/assets/images/string_main_start1.jpg)